 It’s unlikely any of your creditors will be willing to wipe the debt clean.
 However, rather than ignoring and angering your creditors, it could be endearing to contact them and explain your situation.
-To them, you may just be another late paying client.
-If they realise how far in debt you are and how impossible it is to pay back those debts, they may be less inclined to move to the stage of hiring bailiffs and more inclined to negotiate a better payment plan.
-They may agree to wipe the interest or accept payments in smaller instalments over a longer period of time.
+To them, you may just be another late-paying client.
+If they realize how far in debt you are and how impossible it is to pay back those debts, they may be less inclined to move to the stage of hiring bailiffs and more inclined to negotiate a better payment plan.
+They may agree to wipe the interest or accept payments in smaller installments over a longer period of time.
 Most creditors would rather get paid something than nothing at all, and so will likely be willing to make small adjustments to fit your needs.

 Get legal help

 Lawyers may be able to help you negotiate with creditors and come to a better arrangement.
-They may also be needed in cases where creditors are being hostile or using harassing behaviour such as calling at unsocial hours or making aggressive threats.
+They may also be needed in cases where creditors are being hostile or using harassing behavior such as calling at unsocial hours or making aggressive threats.
 If you’re at a stage where the only option is filing for bankruptcy, a special bankruptcy lawyer may also be beneficial to hire to ensure all debts are wiped.
 Contact a solicitor firm if you are unsure and discuss your options.

 Consider a DRO

 An alternative solution to bankruptcy could be a debt relief order (DRO), although this isn’t available to everyone.
 It may involve assets and liabilities not exceeding a certain amount and often doesn’t extend to people trying to write off huge debts.
-DROs are less costly than bankruptcy and allow a more easy recovery.
+DROs are less costly than bankruptcy and allow more easy recovery.